taufiksoleh/qui/README.md

 ## Configuration

-Kube-TUI uses your Kubernetes configuration:
+QUI uses your Kubernetes configuration:
 - Config file: `~/.kube/config` or path from `$KUBECONFIG` environment variable
 - Context: Uses the current context (can be switched from within the app using `4`)
 - Authentication: Inherits from kubectl configuration